denisenko93/Dommel.Bulk/README.md

-# Dommel.Bulk
+# Dommel.Bulk ⛓
 High performance insert data into database

 Dommel.Bulk provides a convenient API for bulk insert operations using extension methods on the `IDbConnection` interface.
 The SQL queries are generated based on your POCO entities.
 Dommel.Bulk translates you entities to SQL expressions.
 [Dapper](https://github.com/StackExchange/Dapper) is used for query execution and object mapping.
-[Dommel](https://github.com/henkmollema/Dommel) is used for table and column names conventions
+[Dommel](https://github.com/henkmollema/Dommel) is used for table and column names conventions.

 ## Installing Dommel.Bulk